Guide to Buying Your First Microscope

 The Importance Of The Light Source

-What most beginners forget is the source of light in every microscope.
-A good light source means that one is able to view specimens in a very detailed manner, with clearer and better image quality.
+What most beginners forget about is the source of light in every microscope.
+A good light source means that you can view specimens in a very detailed manner, with clearer and better image quality.

 Microscopes available in the market today typically have a built-in light source, although a common entry level microscope might use a mirror in order to outsource light from the environment.